 10 sheets of acid-free 290g/m² painting paper 9×13″.
 The paper is great value and has a canvas texture.
 It is ready to use with acrylic paint.

 Canvases can be bought stretched in two different fabrics, cotton and linen.
 Most canvases you buy online and in art stores come pre-stretched and pre-primed with gesso.
 Many artists opt to buy these as it is more convenient than doing it yourself.
+However, if you want to learn how to stretch your own canvas, check out our guide.

 So what are the differences between the two fabrics?